The Holter Museum inspires, connects, and heals our community through contemporary exhibitions and innovative arts programming.

 The Holter opened in 1987, providing a space for the Helena community to experience contemporary art in central Montana.
 The museum has grown tremendously since that time, thanks to a successful capital campaign in 2002, adding 6,500 square ft. to create a dynamic 17,000 square ft. facility.
 Our museum is considered one of the finest in the state, consisting of five exhibition galleries, an education center, and a collections & research center.
-Offering over twenty rotating exhibitions each year, art education for all art lovers, artist residencies, lectures, receptions, and more – the Holter is among the premier cultural centers in the region.
+Offering between 15-20 rotating exhibitions each year, innovative art education for all ages, community-based events, artist residencies, lectures, receptions, and more – the Holter is among the premier cultural centers in the region.

 Please note that this recognition is actively being worked on.